NikkyAI/voodoo-pack/README.md

 ###### dict

-start the entry with the merge key `<<:` referencing anchors for the different mod types
+start the entry with the merge key `<<:` referencing anchors for the different entry types

 ```yaml
 - <<: *curse
   name: JourneyMap
   mc_version: 1.9
 ```
+##### general properties

+these keys are set and can be overriden on every entry ALL of them are optional and will be inferred from other values or the providers

+keys:

+- `path`: str \
+  folder that the file will be saved to \
+  - default: `mods`
+- `package_type`: str
+  - values
+    - `mod`
+    - TODO: add support for others eg. worlds, texturepacks
+- `name`: str

 ##### types